-- Agrecovery is leading scheme development, and plans to operate a scheme, subject to feasibility. - TNC is contracted to lead the process. - An Industry Advisory Group will be required (very soon!) to provide input and guidance in the process. - A scheme will be designed based on the guidelines and timeframes stated, subject to feasibility. - Industry input, effort and information will be critical.
+- Agrecovery is leading scheme development, and plans to operate a scheme, subject to feasibility. - TNC is contracted to lead the process. - An Industry Advisory Group has been assembled to provide input and guidance in the process. - A scheme will be designed based on the guidelines and timeframes stated, subject to feasibility. - Industry input, effort and information will be critical.